danodus/mdsynth/README.txt

 2.3.
 Installation
 =================

+1. Go to "src/tools" and execute "make".
+This command will produce the toolset binaries.
-1. Open a command prompt, go the the "src/synth" directory and execute "make.bat".
+2. Open a command prompt, go the the "src/synth" directory and execute "make".
 This command will produce the "synth.s19" file to upload.
-2. Connect a VGA monitor to the synthesizer (your Xilinx Spartan 3A-Starter Kit board);
+3. Connect a VGA monitor to the synthesizer (your Xilinx Spartan 3A-Starter Kit board);
-3. Connect a PS/2 keyboard to the synthesizer;
+4. Connect a PS/2 keyboard to the synthesizer;
-4. Connect speakers to the synthesizer;
+5. Connect speakers to the synthesizer;
-5. Connect a serial cable to the synthesizer;
+6. Connect a serial cable to the synthesizer;
-6. Start a serial terminal at 57600-N-8-1;
+7. Start a serial terminal at 57600-N-8-1;
-7. Program the FPGA using the PlanAhead project "rtl/mdsynth.ppr" (Spartan-3A) "rtl/mdsynth-s3estarter" (Spartan-3E);
+8. Program the FPGA by creating a projet with the files under the "rtl" folder;
-8. On the serial terminal or on the synthesizer itself at the SYS09BUG prompt, type "l";
+9. On the serial terminal or on the synthesizer itself at the SYS09BUG prompt, type "l";
-9. Upload the text file "src/synth/synth.s19" using your serial terminal;
+10. Upload the text file "src/synth/synth.s19" using your serial terminal;
-10. At the SYS09BUG prompt, type "CTRL-P" to set the program counter;
+11. At the SYS09BUG prompt, type "CTRL-P" to set the program counter;
-11. Type "1000" (this is the starting address of the synthesizer project);
+12. Type "1000" (this is the starting address of the synthesizer project);
-12. Type "g".
+13. Type "g".
 You will see the user interface on the monitor of your synthesizer system;
-13. Follow the on-screen instructions in order to play and change parameters;
+14. Follow the on-screen instructions in order to play and change parameters;
-14. Optional: Quit your serial terminal and start MidiSerial in order to play with your MIDI keyboard (see 2.3);
+15. Optional: Quit your serial terminal and start MidiSerial in order to play with your MIDI keyboard (see 2.3);
-14. Press the South button in order to go back to the SYS09BUG prompt.
+16. Press the South button in order to go back to the SYS09BUG prompt.

 2.2.
 Audio Outputs
 ==================